AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

   - ❌ No check for incident urgency when a support user tries to close an incident.
   - ❌ Admin privileges are not enforced at both service (ProcessorService) and CRUD operation level.

 ## 💥 3.
-Exploitation:
+Exploitation

-### Step 1: Login as Alice (Support User) :
+### Step 1: Login as Alice (Support User)
 - Access SAP Build Work Zone.
 - Login with alice.support@company.com.
 This user is set up from the previous exercise.
-- Navigate to Incident Management application.
+- Navigate to the Incident Management application.

 ### Step 2: Exploit Closing High-Urgency Incident
 - Action:
   - Find a high-urgency incident assigned to Alice (e.g., "Strange noise when switching off Inverter").
   - Click "Edit" → Change Status to "Closed".
-  - Add a conversation message: "Closing this high-urgency incident as support user"
+  - Add a conversation message: "Closing this high-urgency incident as support user".
-  - Click "Save"
+  - Click "Save".
 - Result:
-  - ❌ The system allows Alice to close High-Urgency incident, violating the business rule.
+  - ❌ The system allows Alice to close a high-urgency incident, violating the business rule.

 ### Step 3: Login as Admin User